Email Marketing A/B Testing Guide for 2026

 The most common elements to test:

-From what I’ve seen, subject line tests deliver the fastest, most obvious wins.
-It’s a quick win that takes five minutes to set up and can boost open rates by 10–20%.
+From what I’ve seen, subject line tests deliver the fastest and most obvious wins.
+They are simple to set up and can materially improve open rates.

 Why Email Marketing A/B Testing Matters